TheThingGoesSkra/Messaging-System-L3_ProjetS5-/README.md

 Hello world !

 This is our first project on Github.
-We are open to any form of participation !
+I am open to any form of participation !

 This is our own client-server application, allowing instant discussion with different groups of people.